Adamh-Tech/adamh-Tech.github.io/index.md

 title: "Hassan Adam - Embedded/Hardware Engineer Portfolio"
 ---
 # Introduction
--Hi, I am Hassan Adam, and I am pursuing a Master of Science in Electrical Engineering to become an Embedded Engineer.
+Hi, I am Hassan Adam, and I am pursuing a Master of Science in Electrical Engineering to become an Embedded Engineer.
 I'm particularly drawn to Embedded and Intelligent Systems, Digital System Design, Machine Learning, Cryptography, Internet of Things, and Distributed Systems.

 ## Education
 ### Master of Science in Electrical Engineering